techfixpros/PDDuino/README.md

 * A command-line that can be accessed from the computer's terminal emulator for quicker file manipulation
 * Hayes modem emulation using an ESP8266
 * FTP server/client access using an ESP8266
+--
+## other To-Dos
+* RTC  (Teensy has built-in rtc)
+* play & record audio as virtual cassette  (Teensy has built-in audio, and enough cpu & ram to use it)
+* Battery level (Adalogger has built-in voltage reference and adc, and a built-in lipo charger)

 ## Change-log
+### 20180921 bw.aljex@gmail.com
+* Support Teensy 3.5/3.6
+* Support Adafruit Feather 32u4 Adalogger
+* Macro-ify all serial port access, debug and tpdd client
+* sleepNow() powersaving, idles at 3ma
+* dmeLabel[] & setLabel() TS-DOS shows current working dir in top-right corner
+* disk-activity led

 ### V0.2 (7/27/2018)
 * Added DME support
 * Corrected some file name padding bugs